 Upgrading the witness

-We recommend using the latest witness that is at the same major release as the InfiniBox systems.
+We recommend using the latest witness version.
+It is in the same major release as the InfiniBox systems.

-If the InfiniBox systems have different major releases, e.g. 5.x and 6.x, use the witness with the latter of the two, i.e. 6.x
+If the InfiniBox systems have different major releases, use the latest version.

-Upgrading the witness requires installing the new witness on a new VM and taking down the old witness if it is no longer needed.
+Upgrading the witness requires installing the new witness on a new virtual machine (VM), and taking down the old witness if it is no longer needed.

 There are 2 options for defining a new witness:

-- Install of the new witness on a new VM with the old IP, make sure that the new VM is accessible to the systems.
+- Install the new witness on a new VM with the existing IP.
+Make sure that systems can access the new VM.

-- Install of the new witness on a new VM with new IP, make sure that the new VM is accessible to the systems.
+- Install the new witness on a new VM with a new IP.
+Make sure that the new VM is accessible and viewable to the systems.

-- Update the new witness IP on the link on one of the systems (this will update both systems)
+- Update the new witness IP on the link for one of the systems (this will update both systems).

-- Take down the old witness VM if it is no longer needed by other setups.
+- Take down the old witness VM if it is no longer needed.